Paul McCartney's Liverpool Oratorio: Composition

 McCartney and maestro Carl Davis started working on the music in 1988, after they met through mutual friends.
 During their first meeting, the two discussed some ideas and McCartney suggested the title, although initially it was called Requiem.
 Davis said to author Luca Perasi: "That idea that it would be only using classical instruments was Paul’s.
 When we began to talk about it, it would be a combination, but he didn’t want to do that.
 He wanted to keep it very pure."

 Davis tried to persuade McCartney to learn musical notation, but to no avail; sometimes, if he was in a receptive mood, he asked some questions about it, but he wrote the material leaning on his "primitive" approach.

 Davis also revealed that "The Drinking Song" [a section of Movement 6 of the Oratorio, called “Work”] was achieved in one hour.

 Recording

-This recording was captured at the oratorio's dress rehearsal and premiere at Liverpool Cathedral with McCartney in attendance and features noted professional classical singers Kiri Te Kanawa, Jerry Hadley, Sally Burgess and Willard White re-enacting the roles in the oratorio.
+This recording was captured at the oratorio's dress rehearsal and premiere at Liverpool Cathedral with McCartney in attendance and features noted professional classical singers Kiri Te Kanawa, Jerry Hadley, Sally Burgess and Willard White performing the roles in the oratorio.
 The recording was engineered by John Timperley.